3Dsellers All-in-One eBay Lister.Free Trial

 You probably want to hear more about how private label can enhance your eBay business.
 After all, eBay is the new frontier for private label sellers.

 Your level of control over the product will vary since all private label situations will be customized as an arrangement between you and the manufacturer.
 In some cases, the only customization you will receive is your logo added to an existing product in the manufacturer’s catalog.

 Private label pain points can closely match those of custom manufacturing.
 But, the processes should run more smoothly when you work with the right companies.
 Here are three common problems you might come across with private label product retail:

 I like to recommend that sellers always start with a test order.
 Make a smaller purchase from your manufacturer before you commit to selling private label products to your customers.
 And, even if nothing goes wrong, make a call to customer service to see how they handle communications.

 Communication and flexibility are a must for this type of retail structure and it’s your job to test the waters before you dive in.
 You don’t want to be in over your head before it’s too late to turn back -- that’s how sellers drown.

 Part of the beauty of private label on eBay is that you get to leave a large portion of the work to the manufacturer.
 They create the product while you focus on marketing, sales, and customer service.
 This is how you can win at private label sales:

-As an eBay seller, what are your core values?
+As an eBay seller, what are your core brand values?
 You need to know what is important to you, the retailer, and your customers before you seek a manufacturer for your private label products.
 For example, if you’re not going to be passionate about selling hair care products with sulfates and chemicals, find a manufacturer who creates organic shampoo bases.